astropy/astropy/docs/development/scripts.rst

 a larger module that implements a class or function for astropy library use.
-They should have a ``main`` function to parse the arguments and pass those arguments on to some library function so that the library function can be used programatically when needed.
+They should have a ``main`` function to parse the arguments and pass those arguments on to some library function so that the library function can be used programmatically when needed.
 The ``main`` function should accept an optional single argument that holds the ``sys.argv`` list, except for the script name (e.g., ``argv[1:]``).
 It must then be added to the list of entry points in the ``setup.py`` file (see the example below).